 Beyond Silence is comprised of onsite field recordings, moving images and heightened audio experiences of the site captured during various times of the day and night.
 As light, silence and sound change the atmosphere of a space, the film’s visuals by Sorrell capture the feelings and moments that often get missed during the bustle of the everyday.
-The film reflects changing environments, evoking feelings of meditation, reflection, and the tranquil essence of human activity, as well as highlighting the destructive moments within nature to accompany moments heard in the film’s soundtrack.
+The film evokes feelings of meditation and reflection as well as highlighting the destructive moments within nature, particularly brought out in the film’s soundtrack.

-The artistic and sonic interpretations created by Ford were made spontaneously in the space, and capture the multiple buzzing, flapping, chirping sounds heard in the dark, as well as the wind, water and breathing.
-These combined create a soundtrack that reflects the storm that is threatening our future, and acts has the sounds of Earth claiming back its land before humans ruin it completely.
+The artistic and sonic interpretations created by Ford were made spontaneously in the space and capture the multiple buzzing, flapping, chirping sounds heard in the dark, as well as the wind, water and breathing.
+These create a soundtrack that reflects the storm that is threatening our future and act as the sounds of Earth claiming back its land from human activity.